VladimirK2/kzm-tools/tafcj-doc.md

 - 34 No updates specified
 - 35 Unable to open $NAU file
 - 36 $NAU record exists, unable to continue
-- 37 Unable to write to $NAU file
+- 37 Write to $NAU file failed
-- 38 Unable to delete a record
+- 38 Record delete failed
 - 39 OFS error
 - 40 OFS.SOURCE is mandatory for this operation
 - 41 SELECT error